-In May I went to Appleton woods with Meg, Ben
+In May I went to Appleton woods with Meg, Ben and their father Tom, and found this sea of bluebells |

 I'm now working flat out on a book I've long wanted to write, a survey of books about the Thames of all kinds, some early chronicles and seekers after the picturesque to gritty modern day psychogeographers.
 The Thames has threaded its way through my life from childhood, when I crossed it at Richmond to get to school in Hampton, walked beside it to the ice-rink of a Saturday, shook to the Rolling Stones on Eel Pie Island and learnt to sail in a Merlin at Tamesis Sailing Club, to now, when I have a British Moth sailing dinghy and my camping punt Dulcibella to play with on the peaceful waters above Oxford.
 To be published by the Bodleian Library in 2016, Writing The Thames will be similar in approach to my Writing Britain.